Dec 21, 2017 Brent Meyers

 Vendors have no visibility into the process, so they’re calling and emailing asking, “When am I getting paid?”
 Or, “I got your ACH payment, but what invoice is that for?”
 Or, “I got your payment, but it’s for the wrong amount.”
 It takes a lot of time to field all those questions, research them in all the various places where transactions live, and resolve them.

 - Reports and audits.
 In a paper environment, when you're done issuing checks, you print out a copy of the check stub and staple it to the invoice.
 Then those stacks of invoices go into a room somewhere, maybe on site, possibly off-site, so when someone asks for a report or an auditor comes through, it can take a long time to find it.

-None of these tasks are really on its own.
+None of these tasks are really that hard on their own.
 But, when you’re making hundreds or thousands of payments, it can add up—and AP should do the adding.
 Executives might have an idea about some inefficiencies, but nobody tells the CFO how many phone calls they’re fielding a month; or how many times they’re driving to a warehouse across town to pull invoices; or that they’re spending 20 hours every month typing the same information into the bank portal.
 Nobody even counts it, because it’s all seen as part of the process.
 But it doesn’t need to be.